Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 </div>
 <!-- END: div -->

-Chapter 5 covered C’s selection statements, `if` and `switch`.
-This chapter introduces C’s iteration statements, which allow us to set up loops.
+Chapter 5 covered C's selection statements, `if` and `switch`.
+This chapter introduces C's iteration statements, which allow us to set up loops.

 A ***loop*** is a statement whose job is to repeatedly execute some other statement (the ***loop body***).
 In C, every loop has a ***controlling expression***.
-Each time the loop body is executed (an iteration of the loop), the controlling expression is evaluated; if the expression is true—has a value that’s not zero—the loop continues to execute.
+Each time the loop body is executed (an iteration of the loop), the controlling expression is evaluated; if the expression is true—has a value that's not zero—the loop continues to execute.

 C provides three iteration statements: `while`, `do`, and `for`, which are covered in Sections 6.1, 6.2, and 6.3, respectively.
 The `while` statement is used for loops whose controlling expression is tested *before* the loop body is executed.
 The *do* statement is used if the expression is tested *after* the loop body is executed.
 The `for` statement is convenient for loops that increment or decrement a counting variable.
 Section 6.3 also introduces the comma operator, which is used primarily in `for` statements.